akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 14. Basic HTML and HTML5
+# 14. Turn an Image into a Link

 ## Description
 <section id='description'>